kevinknights29/Airflow_Retail_Pipeline/README.md

 6. Create a JSON key for the Service Account.

     - Create a folder `gcp` inside the `include` directory and add your JSON key there.

+7. Create a connection in the Airflow UI using the path of the JSON key.